michaelbiester/audio/readme.md

     c) the recommended approach using an `inputStream` with a callback function is described in the notebook.

 2) folder `src` provides some test programs for capturing audio data.
 These programs work on a PC and a Raspberry Pi.
+See setup used for Raspberry Pi.

+!(figures/raspi_wlan_soundcard_and_microfone.jpg)

+!(figures/soundcard_and_microfone.jpg)

-3) other folders are only required to store audio data,  configuration files `cfg_xxyzzy.json` and support files to work with `VS Code`
+4) other folders are only required to store audio data,  configuration files `cfg_xxyzzy.json` and support files to work with `VS Code`

 ---